Duas novas edições para meus fãs brasileiros e portugueses!

 And now for a bit of fun!
 Here are my predictions of what will happen (and what what won’t) during my lifetime.
 I am 51 now so let’s assume I will live another 30 years:

-- A real Short Stirling wreck will be recovered and restored to museum standard (I don’t think a real one will fly again)
+A real Short Stirling wreck will be recovered and restored to museum standard, but I don’t think a real one will fly again.
+See further down the page for news on a real Stirling replica project.

 Now, what are yours?